DinnS/CppPlayground/BookChallengesGaddis/Chapter07_ArraysVectors/Challenge01/README.md

 ## Task

-### Description
-Create a program that prompts the user to input ten values into an array.
-After all values are entered, the program should display the largest and smallest values from the array.

 ### The program should
 1. Prompt the user to enter 10 values.
 2. Store the values in an array.